 Anti-deficiency laws.
 Most states do not have a law that prevents a lender from obtaining a deficiency judgment following a deed in lieu of foreclosure.
 This means that a lender may try to hold you liable for a deficiency following the transaction.
 Washington is one state that does have case law that states a lender may not obtain a deficiency judgment after a deed in lieu of foreclosure (Thompson v.
 Smith, 58 Wn.
 App.
 361 ).

 How to avoid a deficiency with a deed in lieu of foreclosure.
 To avoid a deficiency judgment with a deed in lieu of foreclosure, the agreement must expressly state that the transaction is in full satisfaction of the debt.
 If the deed in lieu of foreclosure agreement does not contain this provision, the lender might file a lawsuit to obtain a deficiency judgment.
+Again, you might have tax liability for any forgiven debt.

 You can learn more about short sales and deeds in lieu of foreclosure in Nolo's Short Sales & Deeds in Lieu of Foreclosure section.